gophercoders/website/content/lessons/KS2/lower/further-words.md

 {{% expandingButton id="string-answers" name="Answer" %}}
 The first mistake is the string is incorrectly written on two lines.
-Remember a string must be typed on one line.
+Remember a string must be typed on one line only.
-The Second mistake is the string is a missing an inverted commas at the start of the string.
+The Second mistake is the string is missing an inverted comma at the start of the string.
 It would be correctly written like this

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}